Joseph Oduho: Second civil war 1983–1993

 In 1983, President Nimeiry dissolved the Southern Region that had been established following the 1972 Addis Ababa agreement.

-Joseph Oduho went into exile again and became a founding member of the SPLM.
+Joseph Oduho went into exile again and became a founding member of the Sudan People's Liberation Movement (SPLM).
 When the party was established on 16 May 1983, Joseph Oduho was made chairman of Foreign Affairs Committee and Colonel John Garang, a Dinka army officer, was made Chief of Staff of the Sudan People's Liberation Army (SPLA).
 Later Garang made himself leader of the SPLA/M.

 For several years Oduho was imprisoned by the SPLA.
 He was released in 1992 to bury his late son, Cdr.
 Kizito Omiluk Oduho, in Lobira, Oduho's home village.
 He was smuggled to Uganda in East Africa after a failed attempt on his life by the SPLM/A Mainstream.
-He was picked up by his son, Ohiyok David Oduho, who worked as an Information Consultant With UNICEF's Operation Lifeline Sudan (OLS) from Madiopei in Northern Uganda.
-He was flown to Nairobi where he organized a conference whose main objective was to reunite the fragmented SPLM/A. Dr. Garang was opposed to the entire move.
+He was picked up by his son, Ohiyok David Oduho, who worked as an Information Consultant With UNICEF's Operation Lifeline Sudan (OLS) from Madiopei in northern Uganda.
+He was flown to Nairobi where he organized a conference whose main objective was to reunite the fragmented SPLM/A. Dr. Garang was opposed to the move.

-In March 1993 he flew to Panyagor, in Kongor, Jonglei State, with among others, Cdr.
+In March 1993, he flew to Panyagor, Kongor, Jonglei State, with among others, Cdr.
 Kerubino Kwanyin Bol, Cdr.
 Arok Thon Arok, Cdr/Dr. Lam Akol Ajawin, Cdr/Dr. Richard K. Mulla and Peter Abd Al-Rahman Sule, for further consultations with a view to broadening the base of SPLM leadership.